-The carrying value of the capitalised exploration and evaluation assets as at 31 December 2023 is disclosed in note 2 and 9 of the financial report.
+The carrying value of the capitalised exploration and evaluation assets as at 31 December 2024 is disclosed in note 2 and 11 of the financial report.

-As the carrying value of these Exploration Assets represents a significant asset of the Group, we considered it necessary to assess whether any facts or circumstances exist to suggest that the carrying amount of this asset may exceed its recoverable amount.
+In accordance with the requirements of AASB 6, we have reviewed management's assessment of whether any facts or circumstances exist that indicate the carrying amount of this asset may exceed its recoverable amount.